KaylaDunn/CEN3031Project/Sprint2.md

 # Sprint 2 Report #
 - Detail work you've completed in Sprint 2
   - Created and set up Create Account page so that users can navigate to it from the Log In page and create an account if they do not have one.
 So far, the button on the Home page navigates to the Log In, where there are 2 buttons.
 The first one was completed last Sprint, but the second one navigates to the Create Account page.
 This is still missing data verification and inputting the account information into a database.
-  - Implemented unit tests and end-to-end tests for all components and available buttons.
+  - Implemented unit tests and end-to-end tests for all components and available buttons/inputs.
 Tests are described below.
   - Connection of the frontend and backend systems.
   - Configured Backend to use Docker for containerization.
   - Created a User Model using GORM and MySQL that can serialize/unserialize users in the database.